1657: the unlucky Polish war of Prince Rákóczi György II

 Celebi wrote (with the usual Eastern exaggeration):

-„This chapter tells you about the siege of King Rákóczi`s camp.
-On the 15th day of Zilhicce month in the year 1067 (on 28 July 1657), when the sun rose, the Nureddin Sultan, along with the Tatars of Yal, the Polish auxiliary troops, and the Cossacks of Kardas, cried a sky-beating „Allah, Allah” broke out from the plain`s forest (…) the Ghazies released their horses at them like a lightning and surrounded with all these soldiers the camp of King Rákóczi.
-Then, having settled down a bit farther from there, we planted sentries everywhere and went to sleep in the evening.
-There were no attacks from the Ghiaours and we haven`t attacked them, either so we all had a peaceful rest.”
+“This chapter tells you about the siege of King Rákóczi’s camp.
+On the 15th day of the month of Zilhicce in 1067 (July 28, 1657), as the sun was rising, the Sultan of Nureddin, together with the Tatars of Yal, the Polish auxiliary troops and the Cossacks of Kardas, shouted “Allah, Allah” from the forest of the plain (…) the Ghazies unleashed their horses on them like lightning and with all these soldiers surrounded the camp of King Rákóczi.
+Then, after we had settled down a bit further away from there, we posted guards everywhere and went to sleep in the evening.
+There were no attacks from the Ghiaour and we did not attack them either, so we all had a peaceful rest.”

 Cossacks

-“The description of the cursed Hungarian Ghiaour’s, Rákóczi`s camp:
+“The description of the cursed Hungarian Ghiaour, Rákóczi’s camp:

-The infidels in the camp had such a busy persistent cunningness and evil action that they had not slept until morning.
-When the sun rose, we looked at the camp from a higher place.
-The infidels had dug two more ditches in addition to the trench of their camp and they led the local river in it.
-They had dug some hundred-thousand small holes and placed fire wheels among them (çarh-i felekler) and barriers (şaranpav), built fences, and took there some hundred-thousand wagons, laying their wheels on the ground.
-They planted bushes and some hundred thousand sharpened stakes into the ground, they built five hanging bridges and they piled up high earth trenches at eleven places.
-They placed 40-50 big cannons (“balyemez”) on each bastion, and the howitzers and bombarding cannons stood in readiness all around.
-They threw out grenades from the trenches that were vomiting gunpowder and fire.
-In a word, we had been besieging this camp for two full days but we could not even catch a „tongue” and could not achieve any success.”
+The unbelievers in the camp were so busy with persistent cunning and evil deeds that they did not sleep until morning.
+When the sun came up, we looked at the camp from a higher place.
+The unbelievers had dug two trenches in addition to the trench of their camp, and they had directed the local river into them.
+They had dug hundreds of thousands of small holes and placed fire wheels (çarh-i felekler) and barriers (şaranpav) in them, built fences, and brought hundreds of thousands of carts there, putting their wheels on the ground.
+They planted bushes and some hundred thousand sharpened stakes in the ground, built five hanging bridges, and dug high earth trenches in eleven places.
+They placed 40-50 large cannons (“balyemez”) on each bastion, and the howitzers and bombardment cannons stood ready all around.
+From the trenches, they threw grenades spewing gunpowder and fire.
+In a word, we had besieged this camp for two full days, but we could not even catch a “tongue” and could not achieve any success.

 A Crimean Tatar

-After this, Celebi tells us the trick of the Tatar Khan: the Khan allowed those criminals of the Tatars who had been sentenced to death to make an attempt in exchange for their life.
-Three hundred of them volunteered (these had some knowledge of the Hungarian language as well) and they sneaked into the Hungarian camp, pretending that they were beggars who had fled from the Polish.
-Their mission was to bring out a „tongue”.
-According to Evliya, this action made a quite big stir in the Hungarian camp at night:
+Then Celebi tells us the trick of the Crimean Tartar Khan: the Khan allowed the Tartar criminals sentenced to death to attempt exchange for their lives.
+Three hundred of them volunteered (they also had some knowledge of the Hungarian language) and sneaked into the Hungarian camp, pretending to be beggars fleeing from the Poles.
+Their mission was to take out a “tongue”.
+According to Evliya, this action caused quite a stir in the Hungarian camp at night:

 A mounted “green” rifleman of Prince Rákóczi II 1648-1660 (by Somogyi Győző)

-After this, the „army of the Muslims that was like the sea” and their auxiliary forces, the Cossacks and the Polish troops got closer to the Hungarian camp but they could take only the bison of the Transylvanians (they were grazing outside the camp) which were used for pulling the cannons.
-Evliya wrote that the Tatars „ate them up raw” but he fried the meat.
-They were assaulting the camp and hoped that the Hungarians would be starved soon out. „They (the Tatars) were swarming around the camp like wasps but could not attack the camp from any directions”.
-Evliya described the low morals of the Hungarians, mentioning the hunger and the epidemics:
+After that, the “army of the Muslims that was like the sea” and their auxiliaries, the Cossacks and the Polish troops approached the Hungarian camp, but they could only take the Transylvanian bison (they were grazing outside the camp) that were used to pull the cannons.
+Evliya wrote that the Crimean Tatars “ate them raw”, but he roasted the meat.
+They attacked the camp, hoping that the Hungarians would soon starve to death.
+“They (the Tartars) swarmed around the camp like wasps, but they could not attack the camp from any direction.
+Evliya described the low morale of the Hungarians, mentioning hunger and epidemics:

-„Fear gripped the soul of the Ghiaours and they sank into the whirl of sorrow.
-They were covered by a threatening bad smell and mosquitoes.
-They hoped to get help from the Székely people of Transylvania (Erdel Seykeli) but they waited for them in vain because there was a Tatar, a Cossack, or Polish hiding in each tree`s shadow.
-They didn`t allow a bird to fly across the camp, let alone reinforcement and food.”
+“Fear gripped the souls of the Ghiaour and they sank into a whirlpool of grief.
+They were surrounded by a menacing stench and mosquitoes.
+They hoped to get help from the Székely people of Transylvania (Erdel Seykeli), but they waited for them in vain, because there was a Crimean Tatar, a Cossack or a Pole hiding in the shadow of every tree.
+They did not allow a bird to fly over the camp, let alone reinforcements and food”.

 Székely “red” infantrymen, 17th century (by Somogyi Győző)

-Having eaten up all their animals, there was such a great hunger after a week that they had to eat their dead, according to the Turk chronicler.
-There must have been very bad conditions for sure.
-It has just become worse when Khan Mehmed Giráj arrived with his 87,000 (!)
-Crimean Tatars: they „were as fast as the wind, hunters of the enemy”.
+After they had eaten all their animals, after a week they were so hungry that they had to eat their dead, according to the Turkish chronicler.
+Conditions must have been very bad.
+Things had just gotten worse when Khan Mehmed Giráj arrived with his 87,000 (!)
+Crimean Tatars: “They were as fast as the wind, hunters of the enemy.”

-Then, the Hungarians sent a delegation to the Khan, saying that it had been Grand Vizier Boynugeri (“beveled-necked”) Mehemed who ordered them to attack Poland to take Hotin Castle and cede it to the Sultan.
-We know that it was not the true goal and the Khan knew it as well.
-He said: „Pasha the Bevelled-necked Mehmed had been made to resign and became a „mazul” and now the straight-necked but beveled-teethed Pasha (Köprülü) Mehemed is in charge.
-And he has sent me and Pasha Melek Achmed along with the Ottoman army and the Tatar army against you to prevent you from taking the throne of Poland, to make you return to your country.
-It is certain that we are not going to give either mercy or time and soon we will have a fight.”
+Then the Hungarians sent a delegation to the Khan saying that it was Grand Vizier Boynugeri (“beveled-necked”) Mehemed who ordered them to attack Poland to take Hotin Castle and give it to the Sultan.
+We know that this was not the real goal, and the Khan knew it as well.
+He said: “Pasha Mehmed with the Beveled neck was forced to resign and became a mazul, and now Pasha (Köprülü) Mehmed with the straight neck and beveled teeth is in charge.
+And he has sent me and Pasha Melek Achmed along with the Ottoman army and the Tatar army against you to prevent you from taking the throne of Poland and to make you return to your country.
+Surely, we will give you neither mercy nor time and soon we will fight”.

-All agreement was impossible because the warriors of the Crimean Khan told them that they would not return home without a bounty.
-The situation was getting difficult.
+Any agreement was impossible because the warriors of the Crimean Khan told them that they would not return home without a bounty.
+The situation became difficult.

 a Crimean Tatar

-There were Cossacks and Polish on the Ottomans’ side but their armies pitched their camps far from each other, the Cossacks built defenses against their „allied” Polish army as well.
-As we could read, Rákóczi was urging his troops to keep up with the good fight but he fled from the camp with a few of his men when there was a gap they could find.
-He left for Transylvania, to fetch reinforcement.
-Then, the Transylvanians held a council, saying: „all trouble and misery happened because of Rákóczi.
+There were Cossacks and Poles on the side of the Ottomans, but their armies set up their camps far from each other, the Cossacks also built defenses against their “allied” Polish army.
+As we can read, Rákóczi urged his troops to keep up the good fight, but he fled the camp with some of his men when there was a gap they could find.
+He went to Transylvania to get reinforcements.
+Then the Transylvanians held a council and said: “All the trouble and misery was caused by Rákóczi.
 And now he has fled.
-For who will we fight now, suffer starvation and die?”
+For whom are we going to fight, starve and die?”
 They decided to give an expensive gift in exchange for their lives.
-Yet, when they were about to visit the Khan and make the offer, all the besiegers attacked the camp:
+But when they were about to visit the Khan and make the offer, all the besiegers attacked the camp:

-Celebi wrote: „There were hundred-thousand Tatars who put two or three arrows on the string of their bows and when they pulled the bow-puller ring and released the strings, the two-hundred-thousand arrows fell on the camp like a cursed shower of rain.
-When the thousands of arrows hit the defenseless horses, they bolted and treaded on the men, biting them.
-Arrows pierced the heads of the Ghiaours as if they had been planted with tulips.
-Wailing and roaring broke up from the camp.
-The infidel Polish were firing their “balyemez” cannons at the camp from seven sides and the Cossacks were spreading the camp with their rifle bullets.
-The havoc was full.
-On the 23rd day of Zilhicce 1067 (2 October 1657), the Ghiaour Hungarians shot a volley of their cannons and muskets, then broke out from the camp.
-The fight was raging for three hours.
+Celebi wrote: “There were hundreds of thousands of Tatars who put two or three arrows on the string of their bows, and when they pulled the bowstring and released the string, two hundred thousand arrows fell on the camp like a cursed shower of rain.
+When the thousands of arrows struck the defenseless horses, they bolted and kicked and bit the men.
+The arrows pierced the heads of the Ghiaour as if they had been planted with tulips.
+Wailing and screaming came from the camp.
+The unbelieving Poles fired their “balyemez” cannons at the camp from seven sides, and the Cossacks spread the camp with their rifle bullets.
+The devastation was complete.
+On the 23rd day of Zilhicce 1067 (October 2, 1657) the Ghiaour Hungarians fired a volley of their cannons and muskets and then broke out of the camp.
+The battle raged for three hours.
 The black dust became a thick fog, the fighters could not see each other.
-From the outside, we heard our soldiers crying „Allah, Allah” and from the camp „Jesus, Jesus” (Yažuž!), the sounds of the bells and trumpets rose to the sky while a few thousands of souls were emptying the goblet of life and death.”
+From the outside we heard our soldiers shouting “Allah, Allah” and from the camp “Jesus, Jesus” (Yažuž!), the sound of bells and trumpets rose to the sky, while several thousand souls emptied the cup of life and death.”

 a Cossack, 17th century (by Somogyi Győző)

-When the Tatars wanted to drag some of the higher officers of the Hungarians, then „even the dead came back to live” of the Hungarians and the fight was going on with renewed force as they sallied to free their lords.
-In the meantime, the Polish and the Cossacks could get inside the weakened camp and immediately began looting.
-The Tatars didn`t want to miss it but at first, they had to fight with the remaining Hungarians.
-Evliya Celebi wrote about it like this:
+When the Crimean Tatars wanted to take away some of the higher officers of the Hungarians, then “even the dead came back to life” of the Hungarians and the fight continued with renewed force, as they rallied to free their lords.
+Meanwhile, the Poles and Cossacks were able to enter the weakened camp and immediately began looting.
+The Tatars did not want to miss this, but first, they had to fight with the remaining Hungarians.
+This is how Evliya Celebi wrote about it:

-„The Tatars were commanded at once to begin their traditional tactics.
-As the Hungarians were out on the battlefield already, the Tatars started their `dogfight` (chasing each other).
-They had been fighting such a persistent fight for an hour which was befitting to Rüsztem, it was a mad battle and there has not been such a fight and slaughter since the time of the dynasty of Khan Dsingis, Khan Hülegü, Khan Timur, Khan Tohtamis, Khan Suyunci, and Khan Mengli Giray. (…) During this fight, uncountable numbers of unlucky, hellish Hungarian Ghiaours were put on the edge of the sword.”
+“The Tartars were immediately ordered to begin their traditional tactics.
+As the Hungarians were already on the battlefield, the Tartars started their ‘dogfight’ (chasing each other).
+For an hour, they fought a dogfight worthy of Rüstem; it was a mad battle and there had not been such a battle and slaughter since the time of the dynasties of Khan Dsingis, Khan Hülegü, Khan Timur, Khan Tohtamis, Khan Suyunci and Khan Mengli Giray. (…) In the course of this battle, an innumerable number of unfortunate, hellish Hungarian Ghiaours were put on the edge of the sword”.

-Whoever could escape from the Tatars, was captured at once.
+Whoever managed to escape from the Tartars was immediately captured.

 In the captivity of the Tatars

-The sword of Mohammed has been drawn against the dirty Hungarian”
+The sword of Mohammed was drawn against the dirty Hungarian”.

-„…man, have you got rich on the manful Hungarian fight?”
+“…man, have you become rich from the manly Hungarian fight?”

-We have read about the disaster of the Transylvanian army, and heard the Turk chronicler, Evliya Celebi about the captives and the bounty.
-Evliya is exaggerating the numbers but the amount must have been significant in earnest:
+We have read about the disaster of the Transylvanian army and heard from the Turkish chronicler Evliya Celebi about the prisoners and the bounty.
+Evliya exaggerates the figures, but the amount must have been considerable:

-„The Polish and the Cossack soldiers got plenty of rich bounty during this campaign.
-The living bounty was given to the Tatars.
-They got 27,000 horses and 47,000 captives.
-There were 87,000 dead Ghiaours lying face down on the ground, the Khan had their back marked with a sword and counted them.
-The captives were tied together by their legs and were broken and sadly jumping over the heaps of their dead. (…) Only the Creator can tell the number of the rich bounty which has been herded to the lands of the Tatars and the White Cossacks.
-As there were 40,000 Tatars of Budzsák fighting in this victorious campaign on the side of the majestic Tatar Khan, they were enriched with an unmeasurable amount of bounty, too.
-Moreover, they found 8,000 wagons in the camp, full of beautiful virgins with lovesick eyes, smiling faces, and unopened rosebuds.
-Each of them was worth a Haradzs in Rumelia but they were sold for an arrow or a pipeful of tobacco.”
+“The Polish and Cossack soldiers received a rich bounty during this campaign.
+The living bounty was given to the Tartars.
+They got 27,000 horses and 47,000 prisoners.
+A total of 87,000 dead Ghiaour were lying face down on the ground, the Khan had their backs marked with a sword and counted them.
+The captives were tied together by their legs, broken, and jumping sadly over the piles of their dead. (…) Only the Creator can tell the number of the rich booty that was driven to the lands of the Tartars and White Cossacks.
+Since 40,000 Tatars from Budzsák fought on the side of the majestic Tatar Khan in this victorious campaign, they were also enriched with an incalculable amount of bounty.
+They also found 8,000 wagons full of beautiful virgins with lovesick eyes, smiling faces, and unopened rosebuds.
+Each of them was worth a Haradz in Rumelia, but they were sold for an arrow or a pipe of tobacco.”

 Prince Rákóczi György II had fled by that time (drawing by Somogyi Győző)

-Here we must remark the case as a mystery because it was forbidden to bring along women as far as the Transylvanian army was concerned; these girls may have been collected there if the whole thing is true at all.
+Here we have to mention the case as a mystery because it was forbidden to bring women to the Transylvanian army; these girls could have been collected there if the whole thing is true at all.

 Kemény János, later Prince of Transylvania

-Evliya Celebi adds that the „cursed Rákóczi” had escaped but he makes up a dialogue with Kemény János, the captured leader of the Transylvanian army as it follows: „…Kemény János is wearing a leg-strap, he got captured with a sad heart and he was injured.
-(Note: in fact, he was not wounded).
-Being an educated man, he learned in all wise knowledge, and he was extremely clever in special and wonderful arts.
-Yet, when he was half-dead due to his serious wound, wearing a manacle on his neck and a thick handcuff on his arms, he kept saying the next:
+Evliya Celebi adds that the “cursed Rákóczi” has escaped, but he invented a dialog with Kemény János, the captured leader of the Transylvanian army, as follows: “…Kemény János was wearing a leg strap, he was captured with a sad heart and he was injured.
+(Note: he was not wounded).
+Being an educated man, he learned all the wisdom, and he was extremely clever in special and wonderful arts.
+However, when he was half dead due to his serious wound, with a manacle on his neck and a thick handcuff on his arms, he kept saying the following:

 The silver Thaler of Rákóczi, 1656

-“It is true, that Kemény János was freed on 80,000 pieces of gold paid to the Khan and returned to Transylvania…” then, Evliya told us that everything happened as Kemény had foreseen it from the stars: after the defeat that Rákóczi suffered in Transylvania and died, Kemény became the Prince of the land.
-Finally, Kemény was fighting against the Ottomans hard but he was also defeated by Kücsük Mehemed in the battle of Nagyszőllős where he died, too.
-This campaign had a great impact on Evliya Celebi, he even made a color drawing about the trenches of the Hungarian camp.
+“It is true that Kemény János was freed with 80,000 gold pieces paid to the Khan and returned to Transylvania…” then Evliya told us that everything happened as Kemény had foreseen it by the stars: after the defeat that Rákóczi suffered in Transylvania and died, Kemény became the prince of the country.
+Finally, Kemény fought hard against the Ottomans, but he was also defeated by Kücsük Mehemed in the battle of Nagyszőllős, where he also died.
+This campaign had a great impact on Evliya Celebi, he even made a colored drawing about the trenches of the Hungarian camp.
 He concluded the fight in his poem:

 Evliya Celebi’s statue in Turkey

-The Lord made the victory possible in Crete (in Turk “Grid”; note: when the Turk fleet chased the Venetians away from the Island of Tenedos in October 1567)
+The Lord made possible the victory in Crete (in Turkish, “Grid”; note: when the Turkish fleet drove the Venetians from the island of Tenedos in October 1567).

-The sword of Mohammed has been drawn against the dirty Hungarian
+The sword of Mohammed was drawn against the dirty Hungarian.

-The glory of Khan Genghis’ dynasty has been invoked by His Majesty the Khan
+The glory of the dynasty of Khan Genghis was invoked by His Majesty the Khan.

-A similar sword to this could have been drawn by Bu Müslim against the Yezid (it is the synonym for evil)
+A similar sword could have been drawn by Bu Müslim against the Yezid (it is the synonym for evil).

-Arabic horse, sharp sword, quiver, all this at Your Majesty
+Arab horse, sharp sword, quiver, all this for Your Majesty.

-The arrow was flying, released from the bow of fear.”
+The arrow flew, released from the bow of fear”.

 Crimean saber, 17th century

-It is worth noting that according to Evliya Celebi, the corpses of the fallen Tatars were salted and sent back to the Crimean Penisula to bury them honorably.
-According to Ivanics Maria, only the chief commanders were treated like this.
-Our Hungarian historian, Szerecz Miklós recalls that there had been similar habits mentioned by Rubruk or by Plano Carpini in the 13th century.
+It is worth mentioning that according to Evliya Celebi, the bodies of the fallen Tatars were salted and sent back to the Crimean peninsula for an honorable burial.
+According to Ivanics Mária, only the supreme commanders were treated in this way.
+Our Hungarian historian Szerecz Miklós remembers that there were similar customs mentioned by Rubruk or Plano Carpini in the 13th century.

-Let’s finish the story with a quotation from Evliya Celebi:
+Let’s end the story with a quote from Evliya Celebi:

-„…the fortune-star of the unlucky and wrecked Giaours (kafirs, unbelievers) has been darkened and the army of the true believers have scattered the bones of the evil ones, the bones of the rebelled monsters, turning them into the booty of the sword, making their wives and children captives…”
+“…the star of the unhappy and ruined Giaours (kafirs, infidels) was darkened, and the army of the true believers scattered the bones of the wicked, the bones of the rebellious monsters, turned them into the booty of the sword, and made their women and children prisoners…”

 You can read more about the Crimean Tatars in my article here: